JetBrains/kotlin-multiplatform-dev-docs/topics/quickstart.md

     * For iOS, you can choose one of two implementations:
         * shared UI code, with Compose Multiplatform,
         * fully native UI, made with SwiftUI and connected to the Kotlin module with shared logic.
-    * The desktop target includes an alpha version of hot reload functionality that allows you to see UI changes as soon as you alter corresponding code.
+    * The desktop target includes an alpha version of hot reload (TODO link?) functionality that allows you to see UI changes as soon as you alter corresponding code.
       Even if you're not planning on making desktop apps, you may want to use the desktop version to speed up writing UI code.